Analysis of Top 4 Paint Stocks in India6 min read

 - PE Ratio

-- All the 4 companies are trading with PE values above their historical PE values in the range 35-50.
+- All the 4 top paint companies in India are trading with PE values above their historical PE values in the range 35-50.
 That trading at premium valuation to their historical valuations.

 - This means that the paint industry has always traded with premium valuations.
 And in comparison, with that, the industry is trading with overvalued PE values currently.